314 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 312 Beacon to the east and 316 Beacon to the west.

 In August of 1933, Charlotte Shlick applied for permission to convert the property from a single-family dwelling into ten apartments, including providing for a basement level front entrance.
 She subsequently abandoned the permit.

 They continued to live there until about 1934.

-The property changed hands and in July of 1986 was purchased by John R. Robinson and William Schwartz, trustees under a trust dated July 1, 1986.
-In August of 1986, they converted the property into six condominiums, the Riverview Condominium.
+On July 1, 1986, 314 Beacon was purchased from the Chadbournes by John R. Robinson and William Schwartz, trustees.
+On August 25, 1986, they converted the property into six condominium units, the Riverview Condominium.